Chicago nixes school for 3rd day as virus, union debate rage

 “Our schools are the best, safest place for students to be during this pandemic, and we are working tirelessly to get everyone back in class every day,” Schools CEO Pedro Martinez said in a statement Thursday evening.
 “We will continue working with CTU to resolve this situation and will provide you with ongoing updates as the week continues.”

-Chicago’s school leaders have rejected a return to remote learning, saying it worsens racial inequities and is detrimental to academic performance, mental health and attendance.
-District officials have spent about $100 million on a safety plan, including air purifiers in classrooms.
+Chicago schools leaders have rejected a return to remote learning, saying it worsens racial inequities and is detrimental to academic performance, mental health and attendance.
+District officials have spent about $100 million on its safety plan, including air purifiers in classrooms.

-There was little sign Thursday that either side was softening — the district and union both filed labor complaints with the state this week as negotiations continued.
-Mayor Lori Lightfoot, who has said the city is considering legal options to get teachers back in classrooms, issued a statement late Thursday saying negotiations went on most of the day and were “productive from our perspective.”
-The city has said that teachers who don’t come to schools won’t get paid.
+In Chicago, there was little sign Thursday that either side was softening — the district and union both filed labor complaints with the state this week as negotiations continued.
 Issues on the table include more testing and metrics to trigger school closures.

 The union has blasted the district for not doing enough, like botching a testing program and maintaining unreliable data on infections in schools.
 They’ve sought demands similar to a safety agreement put in place last year after a fierce debate.
 However, the district says the pandemic is different now than a year ago and requires a different response, particularly since 91% of school staff is vaccinated.

-“Enough is enough,” Lightfoot said Thursday morning on MSNBC.
+“Enough is enough,” Lightfoot said during a Thursday morning interview on MSNBC.
 “I’m tired of the Groundhog Day appearance of everything that goes on with the Chicago Teachers Union leadership.
 We need partnership, we don’t need conflict. “

 Sharkey said Lightfoot is wrong to blame teachers.